-The white enamel counters and pastel walls of the crémerie caught the equally pale light of the winter afternoon.
-Nöelle watched her friend in the long section of mirrored paneling ran along one wall, reflecting the white sky and throwing the caramel of Lili’s hair a hundred times across the room.
-Although the two girls met here often, an awkwardness had hung between them this afternoon.
+This spot felt equally welcoming in summer or winter.
+Now, in late October the white enamel counters and pastel walls of the crémerie caught the equally pale afternoon light.
+Nöelle watched her friend in the long section sof mirrored paneling that ran along one wall, reflecting the white sky and throwing the caramel of Lili’s hair a hundred times across the room.
+Although the two girls met here often, an awkwardness hung between them this afternoon.
 They ignored it, falling into comfortable patterns of conversation.

 “And then, take my word for it, she literally shoves the little terror in my direction.
 Meanwhile, every single, solitary baby has a messy diaper, and she just flicks her hand at me and she’s hissing over her shoulder in that little sing-song voice, ‘Oh, Lil-li, I think someone’s stink-y!’”
 She paused for breath, and the image of the plump, powdered nursery director rose between them, conjured out of the cool air of the crémerie, a sycophant to the richest couples at Synagogue.
 Nöelle grinned and relaxed into Lili’s review of the week.